macsecurity/laptop/README.md

 ## What problem does this script solve?

 Installing Ruby and/or gems is a common source of confusion and frustration.
-Search for `You don't have write permissions for the /Library/Ruby/Gems/2.3.0 directory` or "[command not found](https://www.moncefbelyamani.com/troubleshooting-command-not-found-in-the-terminal/)" in your favorite search engine, and you will see pages and pages of results.
+Search for `You don't have write permissions for the /Library/Ruby/Gems/2.3.0 directory` or "[command not found](https://www.moncefbelyamani.com/troubleshooting-command-not-found-in-the-terminal/?utm_source=laptop-repo)" in your favorite search engine, and you will see pages and pages of results.

 To make matters worse, the vast majority of suggestions are bad advice and incomplete.
 The reason for the error message above is because people are trying to install gems using the version of Ruby that comes pre-installed by Apple.
 That error message is there for a reason: you should not modify macOS system files.
-A common suggestion is to bypass that security protection by using `sudo`, which is [not safe](https://www.moncefbelyamani.com/why-you-should-never-use-sudo-to-install-ruby-gems/) and can cause issues down the line that are hard to undo.
+A common suggestion is to bypass that security protection by using `sudo`, which is [not safe](https://www.moncefbelyamani.com/why-you-should-never-use-sudo-to-install-ruby-gems/?utm_source=laptop-repo) and can cause issues down the line that are hard to undo.

 The recommended way of using Ruby on a Mac is to install a newer (the macOS version is often outdated and is only updated during a major release), separate version in a different folder than the one that comes by default on macOS.
 The best and most flexible way to do that is with a Ruby manager.
 The most popular ones are: RVM, rbenv, chruby, and asdf.
 I have chosen `chruby` in this script.
 See [below](#Why-chruby-and-not-RVM-or-rbenv) for my reasons.
-There are different ways to install these tools, and they all require additional configuration in your [shell startup file](https://www.moncefbelyamani.com/which-shell-am-i-using-how-can-i-switch/), such as `.bash_profile` or `.zshrc`.
+There are different ways to install these tools, and they all require additional configuration in your [shell startup file](https://www.moncefbelyamani.com/which-shell-am-i-using-how-can-i-switch/?utm_source=laptop-repo), such as `.bash_profile` or `.zshrc`.

 When attempting to install and configure a Ruby manager manually, it's easy to miss or fumble a step due to human error or incomplete or outdated instructions.

 Since all of the steps are automatable, **the best and most reliable way to set up Ruby on a Mac is to run this script**.
 I test it regularly on my spare laptop where I delete the hard drive and install fresh versions of macOS.

-If you've already attempted to set up a development environment on your Mac, and you run into issues with my script, please read through the entire [prerequisites](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#prerequisites) section.
+**If you've already attempted to set up a development environment on your Mac, and you run into issues with my script that you can't figure out yourself, you can buy the premium version of my script.
+It detects all known issues and installs Ruby in a clean development environment.**

-If that doesn't help, you can [booking a $10 session with me](https://savvycal.com/monfresh/dev-setup) to help me test the premium version of the script that will automatically handle all the common errors that have been reported over the years.
+**The premium script is not quite ready yet, but you can get early access to it at a 55% discount to help me test it.
+It will be priced at $37 when it's released, but you can get it for $17 today, which will give you lifetime access to the script, including updates.**

+ You can [book a Zoom session with me](https://savvycal.com/monfresh/b12933f7) to get access to the premium script and we can test it together.

 ## Why chruby and not RVM or rbenv?